Shortline railroad: History

-In France, the equivalent of shortlines railroads are the opérateurs ferroviaires de proximité (local railways operators).
+In France, opérateurs ferroviaires de proximité (local railways operators) are equivalent to shortline railroads.

 Classification

 Because of their small size and generally low revenues, the great majority of shortline railroads in the U.S. are classified by the Association of American Railroads (AAR) as Class III.
 As defined by the Surface Transportation Board (STB), a Class III is a railroad with an annual operating revenue of less than $28 million.
 In Canada, Transport Canada classifies shortline railroads as Class II.

 There are three kinds of shortlines in the U.S.: handling, switch, and ISS (Interline Settlement System).